Disentangling generalization and memorization in large language models using chess: Results

 \textbf{Impact of reasoning.} We further examined the role of chain-of-thought reasoning.
-We compared GPT-5 with minimal reasoning effort with GPT-5 with moderate reasoning effort.
+We compared GPT-5 with minimal reasoning effort against GPT-5 with moderate reasoning effort.
 Figure~\ref{fig:reasoning_impact} illustrates that additional reasoning effort markedly improved performance across all conditions, reducing both average centipawn loss (left panel) and frequency of illegal moves (right panel).
+While reasoning yields the largest absolute performance gains in the \gls{acr:ood} condition and the smallest in the \gls{acr:wd} condition, absolute differences are inherently confounded by the vastly different baseline performances across conditions.
+To ensure a calibrated comparison, we therefore focus our subsequent analysis on relative performance gains.
+Across conditions, the \gls{acr:acpl} decreased by $71.74\%$.
+The relative gain was most pronounced in \gls{acr:nd} positions ($85.3\%$ decrease), followed by \gls{acr:wd} ($77.25\%$ decrease) and \gls{acr:ood} ($64.69\%$ decrease) positions.
+Interestingly, reasoning widens the relative generalization gap: Without minimal reasoning, the \gls{acr:acpl} in the \gls{acr:ood} condition was approximately 16 times higher than in the \gls{acr:wd} condition.
+With moderate reasoning, this gap widens to a factor of approximately 25.

-Across conditions, the \gls{acr:acpl} was reduced by $370.59\%$.
-The impact was most pronounced in \gls{acr:nd} positions ($580.43\%$ improvement), followed by \gls{acr:wd} ($339.33\%$ improvement) and \gls{acr:ood} ($192.01\%$ improvement) positions.
-Under moderate reasoning effort, we once again observe that performance follows a clear gradient that mirrors training data likelihood.
-Specifically, for \gls{acr:wd} positions, the utilization of reasoning led to an \gls{acr:acpl} of $11.72$ ($SD=47.44$), which reflects strong play typically seen in advanced players.
-Yet, in \gls{acr:ood} positions the model incurs an \gls{acr:acpl} of $298.81$ ($SD=427.61$), still effectively generating a game-losing disadvantage every single move.
-This persistent failure suggests that even with reasoning enabled, the chain-of-thought process struggles to construct valid strategies in the absence of recognizable pattern anchors.
+We once again observe that performance follows a clear gradient mirroring the density of relevant priors.
+Specifically, for \gls{acr:wd} positions, reasoning led to an \gls{acr:acpl} of $11.72$ ($SD=47.44$), reflecting a caliber of play characteristic of advanced human practitioners.
+Yet, in \gls{acr:ood} positions the model incurs an \gls{acr:acpl} of $298.81$ ($SD=427.61$), still effectively creating a losing disadvantage on most moves.
+This observation suggests that even with reasoning enabled, the chain-of-thought process struggles to construct valid strategies in the absence of recognizable pattern anchors.